 Now on to Stephen’s Indian Elephant which the sharp eyed among you will notice has undergone a colour change.
 Stephen was under instructions to stitch an Indian Elephant to coordinate with a young family member’s bedroom, so he ordered an Indian Elephant printed canvas on its own and set about changing the colours.

-A look at some of the wool blend fabrics available, starting with some of the purples.
-We’ll update this board as soon as possible as Heather needs to be added!
+A look at some of the wool blend fabrics available, starting with our purples.

 On this board Terracotta JRWY05 is the most popular choice for Indian Elephant.
 It’s a great shade that picks up the colour of the elephant.